Blockchain Data Is Public Data

 - Multiple ETH Accounts - Like Bitcoin, your Ethereum wallet will allow you to create multiple accounts.
 However unlike Bitcoin, your account only has 1 address!
 You can still use multiple accounts for different purposes.
 For example, Account 1 for savings, Account 2 for NFTs and Account 3 for stablecoin farming.

-- dApps – Applications like Tornado.cash allow multiple people to pool their ETH and Tokens in a way that makes them difficult to trace.
+- dApps - Applications like Tornado.cash allowed multiple people to pool their ETH and Tokens in a way that makes them difficult to trace, however the government has since sanctioned the app and imprisoned it’s founder for money laundering.

 - Private L2's - Some Ethereum second layer solutions like Aztec use advanced cryptography like zero knowledge proofs to shield the transactions.